Tomorrow Never Dies: Cast

-Other actors in the film include Julian Fellowes as the British Minister of Defence; Cecilie Thomsen as Inga Bergstrom, an Oxford professor Bond has an affair with; Nina Young as Tamara Steel, a news presenter for Carver Media Group; Colin Stinton as Dr. Dave Greenwalt, an American Air Force expert on GPS; Michael Byrne as Admiral Kelly, commander of the Royal Navy task force sent to the South China Sea; Philip Kwok as General Chang, a corrupt Chinese military official who is helping Carver start a war between China and Britain; Terence Rigby as Russian Army General Bukharin; Christopher Bowen as HMS Devonshire Commander Richard Day; Gerard Butler and Julian Rhind-Tutt as Devonshire crewmen; Pip Torrens as captain of the naval task force's lead ship HMS Bedford, Hugh Bonneville, Brendan Coyle, and Jason Watkins as Bedford crewmen; and Daphne Deckers as a Carver Media Group PR representative.
+Other actors in the film include Julian Fellowes as the British Minister of Defence; Cecilie Thomsen as Inga Bergstrom, an Oxford professor Bond has an affair with; Nina Young as Tamara Steel, a news presenter for Carver Media Group; Colin Stinton as Dr. Dave Greenwalt, an American Air Force expert on GPS; Michael Byrne as Admiral Kelly, commander of the Royal Navy task force sent to the South China Sea; Philip Kwok as General Chang, a corrupt Chinese military official who is helping Carver start a war between China and Britain; Terence Rigby as Russian Army General Bukharin; Christopher Bowen as HMS Devonshire Commander Richard Day; Gerard Butler and Julian Rhind-Tutt as Devonshire crewmen; Pip Torrens as captain of the naval task force's flagship HMS Bedford, Hugh Bonneville, Brendan Coyle, and Jason Watkins as Bedford crewmen; and Daphne Deckers as a Carver Media Group PR representative.
+Producer Michael G. Wilson has an uncredited cameo on a video call as Tom Wallace, one of Carver's employees who he orders to blackmail the U.S. President, while Rolf Saxon appears as Phillip Jones, another of Carver's employees in the same scene.

 Production

 Bond 18 was greenlit after the positive public reception to the teaser trailer for GoldenEye in May 1995.
 Following GoldenEye's success in reviving the Bond series, there was pressure to recreate that success in the next production.
 This pressure came from MGM which, along with its new owner, billionaire Kirk Kerkorian, wanted the film's release to coincide with their public stock offering.
 Co-producer Michael G. Wilson commented: "You realize that there's a huge audience and I guess you don't want to come out with a film that's going to somehow disappoint them."

 It was the first Bond film made after the death of Albert R. Broccoli, who had been involved with the series' production since its inception.
 Not only was the film dedicated to his memory, but the opening credits were revised to begin with "Albert R Broccoli’s Eon Productions Limited presents", thus keeping Broccoli’s name in the title sequence.

 The rush to complete the film drove the budget to $110 million.
 The producers were unable to persuade GoldenEye director Martin Campbell to return, as he had chosen to direct The Mask of Zorro instead; his agent said, "Martin just didn't want to do two Bond films in a row."
-Roger Spottiswoode was chosen to direct in September 1996; he had offered to direct GoldenEye when Timothy Dalton was still cast as Bond.
+Roger Spottiswoode was chosen to direct in September 1996; he had previously offered to direct GoldenEye when Timothy Dalton was still cast as Bond.